raghvendra5688/Drug-Repurposing/data/README.md

-# Drug Virus Additional Interactions
+# Compound Virus Activities for Supervised Learning Models

 We perform additional search on Pubmed (NCBI) to generate a good AID (Assay Id) list: